oanda/mt4-fxlabs/README.md

 MT4-fxLabs
 ==========

-The MT4-fxLabs project brings the power of [OANDA Forex Labs](http://fxtrade.oanda.com/analysis/labs/) applications to [MT4](http://fxtrade.oanda.com/trade-forex/metatrader/).
+The MT4-fxLabs project brings the power of [OANDA Forex Labs](http://fxtrade.oanda.com/analysis/labs/) to [MT4](http://fxtrade.oanda.com/trade-forex/metatrader/).

 You can either use one of several pre-existing custom indicators/scripts in your MT4 client, or you can create your own using the MQL4 API for fxLabs.